xexlabs/xex-contracts/docs/XEX.md

     ```
 -   This function provides detailed information about each minter, useful for displaying in a table or list view.

+#### `minterInfoOfByOffset(address user, uint offset, uint limit) -> MintInfo[]`

+-   Returns an array of MintInfo structs for a user's minters, starting from a specific offset and up to a specified limit.
+-   Use this for pagination when displaying minter information, especially for users with many minters.
+-   Parameters:
+    - `user`: The address of the user whose minter information is being queried.
+    - `offset`: The starting index in the user's minter array.
+    - `limit`: The maximum number of minter infos to return.
+-   Example usage: `minterInfoOfByOffset(userAddress, 10, 5)` would return information for minters 11-15 (if they exist).
+-   Example return value:
+    ```
+    [
+      {
+        user: "0x1234...5678",
+        term: 10,
+        maturityTs: 1672531200,
+        rank: 11,
+        amplifier: 5,
+        eaaRate: 1
+      },
+      {
+        user: "0x1234...5678",
+        term: 10,
+        maturityTs: 1672617600,
+        rank: 12,
+        amplifier: 5,
+        eaaRate: 1
+      }
+    ]
+    ```
+-   This function is particularly useful for implementing efficient loading of minter data in the UI, especially for users with a large number of minters.

 #### `minter_getMintReward(address user) -> uint[]`

 -   Returns an array of mint rewards for a user's minters.